pulumi/docs/content/docs/console/account/organizations.md

 </a>

-## Organization Kinds
+## Organization Kinds{#organization-kinds}

-A Pulumi organization may be linked to a 3rd party identity provider, offering an additional layer of security for you and your team.
-While membership within the Pulumi organization is managed by an organization administrator, in order to become a member of a Pulumi organization you must also be a member of the backing 3rd party identity provider.
+A Pulumi organization may be linked to a 3rd-party identity provider, offering an additional layer of security for you and your team.
+While membership within the Pulumi organization is managed by an organization administrator, in order to become a member of a Pulumi organization you must also be a member of the backing 3rd-party identity provider.

-For example, if a Pulumi organization were based on the GitHub organization https://github.com/robot-co, then only members of the GitHub organization could also be members of the Pulumi organization.
+For example, if a Pulumi organization (https://app.pulumi.com/robot-co) is backed by a GitHub organization (https://github.com/robot-co), then only members of the GitHub organization may be added as members to the Pulumi organization.
+Similarly, as soon as someone loses access to the GitHub organization, they will no longer have access to the Pulumi organization it is backing.

 > See [organization roles]({{< relref "organization-roles" >}}) or
 > [adding new identities]({{< relref "account#adding-new-identities" >}})